Last Modified: 1/20/2020

 • Physicians who bill electronically must place the HDE number on the 2300 Investigational Device Exemption Number REF Segment, data element REF02 (REF01=LX) of the 837p.

-• List the CPT code(s) that appropriately describe the service(s) performed; when a NOC code is used, a description of the services and the device must be entered on line 19.
+• List the Current Procedural Terminology® (CPT®) code(s) that appropriately describe the service(s) performed; when a not otherwise classified (NOC) code is used, a description of the services and the device must be entered on line 19.

 First Coast Service Options (First Coast) strives to ensure that the information available on our provider website is accurate, detailed, and current.
 Therefore, this is a dynamic site and its content changes daily.
 It is best to access the site to ensure you have the most current information rather than printing articles or forms that may become obsolete without notice.